ALANNO: An Active Learning Annotation System for Mortals

 \section{Features}

-Motivated by our experience in annotation projects and the practical challenges that emerge when deploying active learning, we set out to design practical solutions that enable efficient labeling in noisy real-world scenarios.
-We identified several key \textbf{challenges} that often have a negative impact on annotation, namely label reliability (\textbf{C1}), unbiased evaluation of active learning models (\textbf{C2}), the stopping criterion for active learning, i.e., knowing when to halt the active learning process (\textbf{C3}), and working with imbalanced data (\textbf{C4}).
+Motivated by our experience in annotation projects and the practical challenges that emerge when deploying AL, we designed practical solutions that enable efficient labeling in real-world scenarios.
+We identified several key challenges, which, if not adequately addressed, may impair label quality and AL efficiency.
+Specifically, we focused on (1) label reliability, (2) unbiased evaluation of active learning models, (3) the stopping criterion for active learning, i.e., knowing when to terminate the active learning process, and (4) working with imbalanced data.